In the Agar object system, each

 The AG_SetStringNODUP() variant accepts a pointer to a dynamically-allocated string buffer.
 This buffer will be freed automatically when the parent object is destroyed.

-The AG_PrtString() variant sets a string variable from a format string argument.
+AG_PrtString() sets a string variable from a printf3 style format.

 AG_BindString() creates or modifies a variable referencing a fixed-size string buffer s, of size len.
 The AG_BindStringFn() variant ties the variable to a function fn.